Wake Windows vs Sleep Cues

 Additionally, the wake window allows you to be guided on when a child’s final (or only) sleep of the day should end.

-For example, a baby of 6 months should be having an evening power nap which ends around 1.5h (less than 2h because of it being a shorter nap) before bedtime; whereas a 9 month old on 2 naps should be waking up around 3h before their bedtime.
+For example, a baby of 6 months should be having an evening power nap which ends around 1.5 hours (because of it usually being a shorter nap) before bedtime; whereas a 9 month old on 2 naps should be waking up around 3 hours before their bedtime.

 Knowing this will allow you to get a better handle on avoiding overtiredness in your little one for bedtime.